jomarieminney/sc-new-workshop-content/content/html_and_css/html_getting_started/how_to_use_this_tutorial.md

 weight: 3
 ---

-Before we get too ahead of ourselves, here are a couple quick instructions for how to use this tutorial.
+Before we get too ahead of ourselves, here are a couple of quick instructions for how to use this tutorial.

 A code block like this: